Human Biology, Health, and Society (HBHS) Major

 - Community Health: Recommended courses include introductory and advanced courses in human development, psychology, sociology, economics, anthropology, communications, and health policy.

-- Dietetics, Nutrition Counseling, Clinical Nutrition, Community Nutrition, and Management: Students who wish to pursue careers in managing food and nutrition services or providing nutrition advice to promote health and/or manage disease states should complete the academic requirements for The Academy of Nutrition and Dietetics (see page 27 in the Survival Guide for additional information).
-Faculty in the Division’s dietetics program provides career advice and also help students compile their applications to the post-baccalaureate supervised practice component (dietetic internship), which is the next step in pursuing a career as a registered dietitian (R.D.).
-Additional information about the requirements of The Academy can be obtained from 316 Savage Hall and from the advising handout, Who Should Consider the Dietetics Program.
+- Dietetics, Nutrition Counseling, Clinical Nutrition, Community Nutrition, and Management: Students who wish to pursue careers in managing food and nutrition services or providing nutrition advice to promote health and/or manage disease states should complete the academic requirements for The Academy of Nutrition and Dietetics (see the DNS Survival Guide for additional information).
+Faculty in the Division's dietetics program provides career advice and also help students compile their applications to the post-baccalaureate supervised practice component (dietetic internship), which is the next step in pursuing a career as a registered dietitian (R.D.).
+Additional information about the requirements of The Academy can be obtained from 316 Savage Hall and from the advising handout, Should you consider completing DPD requirements?.

 - Global Health: Students can complete the Global Health Minor Program by completing their requirements.
-Detailed information about the program is available (page 34 of the Survival Guide).
+Detailed information about the program is available in the DNS Survival Guide.